-One of the most prominent effects of horsetail is its ability to combat fluid retention and its silicon content, which is very healthy for skin, hair and nails.
+One of the most prominent effects of horsetail is its ability to combat fluid retention.
+Also, it has a silicon content, which is very healthy for skin, hair, and nails.

 Horsetail is a medicinal plant with many health benefits.
-You can take it whenever we need it to treat a condition, or as a supplement to provide our body with a large amount of minerals.
+You can take it whenever you need to treat a condition, or as a supplement to provide our body with a large number of minerals.